PlazaNetOrg/Accounts/README.md

     - `flask --app run.py db upgrade`
 7. Start the server using `flask --app run.py`

+## Support:
+Wanna support the project?
+Here are the best ways you can:
+- Contribute to the code:
+  - Implement new features
+  - Fix bugs
+- Donate to Andus on [Ko-fi](https://ko-fi.com/andusdev)
+  - This will help with payments for the domain and VPS hosting for the official PlazaNet Instance.
+> [!IMPORTANT]
+> This project is still in development and isn’t ready to be hosted publicly yet.
+If you want to support my work in general, feel free to donate, but if your goal is to directly support PlazaNet, please wait until it’s ready for public hosting.

 ## Credits:
 - Andus - Developer, Artist